Meet the Team

 Sue Rubin, Director of Finance and IT

 Sue joined Adelante Mujeres as the Director of Finance and Operations in September 2016.
 Sue has worked with the Organization for the past 8 years as part of the auditing team and as a consultant and volunteer.
 Sue is a CPA with an MBA from the University of Oregon and BA in English.
 She has extensive experience and expertise in payroll and non-profit consulting as well as an ethic and history of service and activism, and brings Katie, the new office mascot and official greeter.

 Evelyn Cantoral, Director of Development

-Evelyn brings Adelante more than 10 years of nonprofit experience and more than 5 years of successful nonprofit fundraising and marketing experience.
+Evelyn brings more than 10 years of nonprofit experience and more than 5 years of successful nonprofit fundraising and marketing experience to Adelante.
 Evelyn's background includes several years of international nonprofit experience in Central Africa, where she first discovered the power of visual storytelling to effect change.
 For Evelyn, working with Adelante Mujeres unites her passion for women's empowerment with her Latin American roots.

 Anne Morse, Grants Specialist